maxsans/Template-React-Diamond/README.md

 # Template React Diamond

 This project serves as an example of how to use the `react-diamond` library.
 The `react-diamond` library is available on npm and can be found [here](https://www.npmjs.com/package/react-diamond).
 The source code for the library is available on GitHub at [github.com/maxsans/react-diamond](https://github.com/maxsans/react-diamond).
+A demo of this code is available at [react-diamond.sinead.fr](https://react-diamond.sinead.fr).

 ## Installation